This post contains affiliate links, see disclosure at the bottom of this page or access our full disclosure here.

-Hey everyone!
-In today’s post, I pose the question of whether parents should purchase a first car for their child, versus having them save the money on their own.
+It’s a question many parents ask themselves.
+Should you purchase a first car for your child, versus having them save the money on their own.
 My son turned 16 about six months ago, and is currently shopping for his first car.
 Naturally, this has led to many conversations with other parents about their own experiences.

 What I’ve found, somewhat surprisingly, is that the majority of parents I’ve talked to paid for their their kids fist car outright.
 Some are even covering the operating expenses, such as insurance or repairs.

 I’m not going to try to answer the question with an outright yes or no, but I do have an opinion, and will make an observation.